It is important to note that when a tutor reports a message as possible spam, their response time is NOT affected.

 - Includes encoded or spelled-out contact information, and does not also include a specific, tutoring-relevant request.

-- Requests a tutor send identifying information outside of the Wyzant platform.
+- Requests a tutor to send identifying information outside of the Wyzant platform.

 - Includes a request for "total cost of tutoring for 1 month."

-- Mentions that a tutor arrange lessons with a "caregiver."
+- Mentions that a tutor arranges lessons with a "caregiver."